U.S. to demand disclosures as it eases Myanmar sanctions

 Obama added a new Executive Order expanding sanctions to cover "those who undermine the reform process, engage in human rights abuses, contribute to ethnic conflict, or participate in military trade with North Korea," he said.

-This order underscored that "individuals who continue to engage in abusive, corrupt, or destabilizing behavior going forward will not reap the rewards of reform," said Obama.
+This order underscored that "individuals who continue to engage in abusive, corrupt, or destabilizing behaviour going forward will not reap the rewards of reform," said Obama.

 Clarification of the rules for investment could prompt a rush of U.S. companies into the country.